newton.ModelBuilder#

 • mesh_maxhullvert (int) – Maximum vertices for convex hull approximation of meshes.

-add_usd(source, xform=None, only_load_enabled_rigid_bodies=False, only_load_enabled_joints=True, joint_drive_gains_scaling=1.0, invert_rotations=True, verbose=False, ignore_paths=None, cloned_env=None, collapse_fixed_joints=False, enable_self_collisions=True, apply_up_axis_from_stage=False, root_path='/', joint_ordering='dfs', bodies_follow_joint_ordering=True, skip_mesh_approximation=False, load_non_physics_prims=True, hide_collision_shapes=False, mesh_maxhullvert=MESH_MAXHULLVERT)#
+add_usd(source, xform=None, only_load_enabled_rigid_bodies=False, only_load_enabled_joints=True, joint_drive_gains_scaling=1.0, verbose=False, ignore_paths=None, cloned_world=None, collapse_fixed_joints=False, enable_self_collisions=True, apply_up_axis_from_stage=False, root_path='/', joint_ordering='dfs', bodies_follow_joint_ordering=True, skip_mesh_approximation=False, load_sites=True, load_visual_shapes=True, hide_collision_shapes=False, mesh_maxhullvert=MESH_MAXHULLVERT, schema_resolvers=None)#

 Parses a Universal Scene Description (USD) stage containing UsdPhysics schema definitions for rigid-body articulations and adds the bodies, shapes and joints to the given ModelBuilder.